Circuitscape/Omniscape.jl/docs/src/examples.md

      title = "Cumulative Current Flow", xlabel = "Easting", ylabel = "Northing", seriescolor = cgrad(:inferno, [0, 0.005, 0.03, 0.06, 0.1, 0.15]))
 ```
+*Cumulative current flow representing foret connectivity.
+Note that areas in white correspond to build up areas (NLCD values of 23 and 24) that act as absolute barriers to movement.*